edsu/anselm/README.md

 ## TODO

-* Autocomplete codes using previously assigned ones.
+* Look in all workspace documents for codes.
 * Create a code view of codes and their associated text snippets.

+### 0.2.1

+Added autocomplete for codes in the current document.

 ### 0.0.1